 Although nature has a way of taking care of itself, you should know how to spot potential problems while your cat is in labor and what you might need to do to help.

 Signs of Impending Labor

 The duration of a cat pregnancy is roughly 65 days, give or take five days.
 If you are not so sure how far along your cat is, review the telltale signs that birth is imminent.

 - Nesting: A day or two before labor, your cat will seek out a quiet and safe place to have her kittens.
 She may choose a spot you make for her or look to hide out in the back of a closet or under a bed.

 - Behavioral Changes: You may notice your cat will begin restless pacing, panting, excessive grooming (especially in the area of her genitals), and excessive vocalization.
 She will also stop eating.

-- Physical Changes in Labor: Your cat's rectal body temperature can drop to about 100 degrees Fahrenheit and it may vomit.
+- Physical Changes in Labor: Your cat's rectal body temperature may drop below 99 degrees Fahrenheit and she may vomit.
 You might see the abdomen "drop" a few days before labor, and the cat's nipples might get larger, darker, or pinker.

 - Active Labor Signs: Contractions—the uterine movements that move the kitten down the birth canal—may make your cat yowl through the pain.
 You may also see a discharge of blood or other fluids.